 Coriander lovers say it has a fresh citrus taste with a strong aroma, while the haters say it has a soapy taste and a pungent smell.
 About 14–21% of people of East Asian, African, and Caucasian origin dislike coriander, while only 3–7% of people of South Asian, Hispanic, or Middle Eastern origin dislike it.
 The environment or culture in which one grows up could be a reason for this, as an environment is known to have a significant effect on the number of cells that are able to identify each smell or taste.

 Taste and smell are two senses that are closely linked together even though they have individual receptor organs.
-Special sensory cells that are present in the taste buds detect Tastants (food chemicals).
-During the simulation, the sensory cells transmit the signals to corresponding parts in the brain thus making us conscious on the taste perception.
+Special sensory cells that are present in the taste buds detect tastants (food chemicals).
+During the simulation, the sensory cells transmit the signals to corresponding parts in the brain thus making us conscious of the taste perception.

 Coriander also has some aldehydes that are found in soaps, detergents, and lotions as well as the bug family of insects.
 Soap has a taste of sodium fluoride.
 These aldehydes, mainly (E)-2-alkenals and n-aldehydes, are responsible for the soapy taste in coriander.